-Myrica Gale (Sweetgale) SE
+Myrica Gale (Sweetgale)

 Plant Description: Sweetgale is a low-growing, deciduous, bushy shrub with glossy, dark-green to grayish foliage.
 Leaves are simple and alternate with the blades widest above the middle and tips rounded with several pairs of shallow, rounded teeth.
 Leaves are sweet-scented.
 Inconspicuous flowers are borne in catkins - male and female flowers are mostly borne separately on different plants (dioecious) but sometimes on the same plant (monoecious).